-- Develop and articulate a contextual understanding of consciousness that is dynamic and evolving in the approaches of Wilber, Steiner and Mindell
+- b) Develop and articulate a contextual understanding of consciousness that is dynamic and evolving in the development of holistic counselling and psychotherapy

-- Analyse and evaluate the influences of Freud and Jung, Steiner and Mindell on the development of a holistic approach to counselling
+- c) Analyse and evaluate the influences of Freud, Jung and those who have followed on the development of a holistic approach to counselling

-- Critically reflect on the influence of societal changes on counselling and psychotherapy practice
+- d) Critically reflect on the influence of societal changes on counselling and psychotherapy practice

-- Critically analyse a range of counselling and psychotherapy models in the contemporary context as seen through the lens of evolution of consciousness and quantum physics
+- e) Critically analyse a range of counselling and psychotherapy models in the contemporary context as seen through the lens of related fields such as somatic therapies and quantum physics

-- Competently demonstrate open communication skills, self-exploration and mobile ways of thinking
+- f) Competently demonstrate open communication skills, self-exploration and mobile ways of thinking

-- Constructively and critically self-reflect on their professional development as counsellors
+- g) Constructively and critically self-reflect on their professional development as counsellors

 Workshop intensive on-campus 1